friedev/musicli/README.md

 Many operations will affect the last note or chord you inserted.
 These notes are highlighted in white and gray respectively.

+## Troubleshooting

+If MusiCLI crashes, it should create a `crash.log` file (or whatever file you have configured with `--crash-file`).
+If this happens, please submit an issue on GitHub with the contents of this file, and a description of what you were doing right before the crash happened.

 ## Contributing

 MusiCLI is a small project initially developed during a hackathon, so be warned that it is not fully polished and documented yet.